-

 Introduction

 The thermal conductivity of fluids is a critical parameter in heat transfer applications.
 It determines the performance of cooling circuits, heat transfer fluids, and cosmic or nutraceutical formulations.
-Accurate measurement is essential for selecting the right fluids or validating the compliance of new products.
+Accurate measurement is essential for selecting the right fluids or validating the conformity of new products.

 Objective of the analysis